ruucm/react-gui-builder/README.md

 npm run start
 ```

-## How to Deploy
+## How To Deploy

+1. Export App or Pages to apply changes to 'React App'

-Add your git info in below two files
+2. Add your git info in below two files
 - deploy.sh
 - internals/webpack/webpack.base.babel.js